Walk:

 This hike has a mix of the usual otway bushland and lush fern rainforest along the river valley.

-An Easy to Medium walk requiring some navigational skills.
+An Easy to Medium walk requiring some navigational and bushbashing skills.

 Start / Finish Time: